Villa Faravelli has been the location of M.A.C.I. since February 2006, by hosting the permanent Collection "Architect Lino Invernizzi".

 This is the origin of “VBR”, a multimedia artwork between art, music and science, that has examinated the concept of invisibility of the sound and the possibility of its visible representation, by giving life to a mobile image.

-Form the 13th of July on the spaces of Villa Faravelli and its park have been occupied by the fantastic creatures of Carin Grudda, international artist deeply-rooted in Liguria.
+Form the 13th of July in the rooms of Villa Faravelli and its park have been occupied by the fantastic creatures of Carin Grudda, international artist deeply-rooted in Liguria.

 Her surreal and suggestive bestiary has animated a new expositive path in the park of M.A.C.I., by involving the public into the discover of the wonderful landscapes that surround the Villa, in a new "enchanted garden".